6 Big Things from Trump's Trial You Need to Know

 Even President Biden has admitted such a motive at White House press conferences.

-Peaceful assembly has been thrown out the window, Trump laments as the Democratic leaders of the deep blue state and city of New York are keeping Trump supporters away from the trial after the construction union in New York City raised concerns about Democrats lack of concern for working-class taxpayers.
+Peaceful assembly has been thrown out the window, Trump laments, as the Democrat leaders of the deep blue state and city of New York are keeping Trump supporters away from the trial after the construction union in New York City raised concerns about Democrats' lack of concern for working-class taxpayers.

-"In order to get to where we are today, the state had to take a minor misdemeanor election filing, with statements that may have been untrue in corporate forms, which was long ago expired under the statute of limitations, and then try to turn it into a state felony by invoking a federal statute which they don't even name, which they have no jurisdiction over," Dershowitz told "Newsline."
+"In order to get to where we are today, the state had to take a minor misdemeanor election filing, with statements that may have been untrue in corporate forms, which was long ago expired under the statute of limitations, and then try to turn it into a state felony by invoking a federal statute which they don't even name, which they have no jurisdiction over," Dershowitz told Newsmax's "Newsline" this week.

 "In 60 years of practicing and writing and teaching criminal law, I've never seen a case as weak as this one."

-Information from The Associated Press and Reuters were used to compile this report.
+Information from The Associated Press and Reuters was used to compile this report.

 Eric Mack ✉